 Do you think emotional intelligence impacts success in negotiations?
 Let us know what you think in the comments.

-Related Negotiation Skills Article: Douglas Stone and Sheila Heen’s New Book “Thanks for the Feedback: The Science and Art of Receiving Feedback Well” – Program on Negotiation faculty members Douglas Stone and Sheila Heen’s new book examines the importance of giving and receiving feedback from colleagues and counterparts.
+Negotiation Skills: The Science and Art of Receiving Feedback – Program on Negotiation faculty members Douglas Stone and Sheila Heen’s book examines the importance of giving and receiving feedback from colleagues and counterparts.

-Monitor Your Emotions in Dispute Resolution – Check your emotional temperature during heated dispute resolution negotiations for optimal outcomes and minimal damage to bargaining relationships.
+How to Control Your Emotions in Conflict Resolution – Check your emotional temperature during heated dispute resolution negotiations for optimal outcomes and minimal damage to bargaining relationships.

 Adapted from “In Negotiation, Emotional Intelligence Brings Mixed Results,” first published in the April 2014 issue of Negotiation Briefings.